Celebrate your Cultural Heritage at Graduation

 English I, English II, English III plus 2 semesters of approved English coursework during grade 12.

 Social Studies — 4 credits

-World History 9- 1 and 9- 2, U.S. History 10- 1 and 10 -2, one semester of Alaska Studies, one semester of Economics, one semester of United States Government, one semester of a Social Studies elective.
-Students may waive the .5 credit social studies requirement by completion of Level III of a world language (Latin, French, German, Japanese, Russian, or Spanish); immersion students may waive the .5 social studies requirement by completion of Japanese for Fluent Speaker II or Spanish Immersion: Vistas Juveniles del Mundo Hispano.
+Alaska Studies (9), one semester of a Social Studies elective, World History (10), U.S. History (11), one semester of United States Government (12), and one semester of Economics (12).
+Students may waive the .5 credit social studies elective requirement by completion of Level III of a world language (Latin, French, German, Japanese, Russian or Spanish); immersion students may waive the .5 social studies elective requirement by completion of Japanese for Fluent Speaker II or Spanish Immersion: Vistas Juveniles del Mundo Hispano.

 Mathematics — 3 credits

 Six semesters of Mathematics electives.
-In order to satisfy the algebra requirements, students must complete one of the following options: Algebra I, semester 1 and 2; or Algebra B, semester 1 and 2; or Algebra Survey, semester 1 and 2; or Credit-by-Choice Challenge by Examination.
-Students graduating prior to July 1, 2017 will be required to earn 2.5 credits of Mathematics.
+In order to satisfy the algebra requirements, students must complete one of the following options: Algebra I, semester 1 and 2; or Algebra Survey, semester 1 and 2; or Credit-by-Choice Challenge by Examination.

 Sciences — 3 credits